-At Ave25, we work with a lot of companies that are in similar situations, they've been around for a while, they're doing well, and they have a website... but it's a little (or a lot) outdated, and they're looking to modernize.
-Our experience and expertise has us ranked at the top by industry websites such as DesignRush.co which currently rates us for Top Phoenix Web Design Companies and Top Phoenix Branding Agencies.
-So we understand what it takes to perform at the highest levels for our clients and the questions you should be asking when selecting the right agency to meet your objectives.
-Choosing a company to work with can be difficult, not to mention time-consuming, so we put together a list of topics to discuss with potential partners.
+At Ave25, we work with a lot of companies that are in the same situation.
+They've been around for a while, they're doing well, and they have a website... but it's a little (or a lot) outdated, and they're looking to modernize.
+Choosing a company to work with can be difficult, not to mention time-consuming, so we put together a list of topics to discuss with potential vendors.

 Working with a solo developer can be risky.
 What if he just stops replying to your emails, calls, and texts?
 Working with too large of a company can have downsides, too.
 You could start to feel like "just a number," and you end up with cookie-cutter results.
 Look for an established, reliable company with enough staff to handle the work, but not so many clients that you get lost in the shuffle.